Is Algo Trading Legal in India? Everything You Need to Know.jpg

 “How does it work?”

-“What is the algo trading software price?”
+It’s: “What is the algo trading software price?”

 Why?